NVlabs/FoundationPose/readme.md

   ```

 If it's the first time you launch the container, you need to build extensions.
+Run this command *inside* the Docker container.
 ```
 bash build_all.sh
 ```